Tuesday, February 12

 How are you?
 I'm amazed on what we choose to focus on.
 Yes, there are problems engulfing us.
 Complaining doesn't solve them.

-I find sweeping our ]porch a better option; doing so, the world becomes tidier.
+I find sweeping our porch a better option.
+Doing so, the world becomes tidier.
 Spewing bile may offer temporary release.
 Doing what we can about the issue, is a constructive alternative; "Let it begin with me."

-That's futility and insanity.
+That's futility.
+It is insanity.
 I know it's chic to be critical, sophisticated to be sassy.
-I'd rather fill my heart with love and praise for the good things life provides.
-Don't you agree?
-My guess is yes, or you wouldn't be reading these silent words.
+I'd rather fill my heart with love.
+I prefer to praise the good things life provides.

 "All the beautiful [or critical] sentiments in the world weigh less than a single lovely action."
 James Russel Lowell

 "Whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things."
+Philippians.
+4:8.

-My Gratitudes for Today, 2/12/13
+My Gratitudes for Today

 1. I'm meeting with someone tonight.
 I look forward to our time.
 Whenever I talk with this person we really connect.
-I like her authenticity and the transparency we share.
+I like the authenticity and the transparency we share.
 It's wonderful experiencing closeness with a healthy person.

 Being Right-Sized